alessandromagrini/caretAddOn/README.md

 New custom summaries:
 - `customSummaryClass`: summary for classification tasks, including AUC and optimized specificity/sensitivity in case of class unbalance
-- `customSummaryReg`: summary for regression taks, including RMSE, MAE, MAPE and R-squared
+- `customSummaryReg`: summary for regression taks, including RMSE, MAE, MAPE, and R-squared
+- `customSummaryReg_median`: summary for regression taks, including the median version of RMSE, MAE, and MAPE (robust to outliers)

 New general-purpose functions:
 - `corPlot`: correlogram